git-onepixel/vue-html-slider/README.md

     "vue": "^2.3.4"
 }
 ```
-As well, in order to apply it in your project easily.
-A vue demo project for this component.
+As well, in order to apply it in your project easily, a vue demo project for this component.
 See [slider-demo](https://github.com/git-onepixel/slider-demo) for help.

 ## License
 This project is licensed under the MIT License.